About the Center for Deep Optical Imaging

-The laboratory aims to develop optical methodologies for imaging, sensing, and light manipulation of targets located deep within scattering media with their working depth beyond the level of conventional approaches.
+The Center aims to develop optical methodologies for imaging, sensing, and light manipulation of targets located deep within scattering media with their working depth beyond the level of conventional approaches.
 In particular, we are determined to solve inverse scattering problems at the microscopic level of scattering events and understand the physics of wave propagation inside scattering media.
-At the same time, we are expanding our studies to apply the developed methods for important biological and biomedical problems.
+At the same time, we are seeking to apply the developed methods for interrogating important biological and biomedical problems.

 Breakthroughs Made Over the Past Decade